Hi, I'm Gage :)

 For me, awakening to who I truly am and what I'm here to do/be/share has been such an important (and always evolving) inquiry in my life.
 So as a coach, I help my clients explore and live into their own evolving and unfolding life purpose - or, who they are and what they are here to share in the world.

 6. In addition to spiritual psychology, I love learning about all kinds of things: Prior to getting my Masters, I earned a Bachelors in Spanish & Fine Art.
 I also hold two coaching certifications, a 200-hour yoga teacher certification, and I am qualified to give CPR (which I truly hope no one around me ever needs).

 7. To date, I have enacted two Vision Fasts.
 In May of 2014 I enacted my first Vision Fast: three days and nights alone, in nature, without food, praying for a vision to bring back for my people.
-Most people think this is utterly insane; for me, it's just one way I know how to pray and get back to what is really true.
+Most people think this is utterly insane; for me, it's just one more way I know how to pray and get back to what's true inside.

-8. My coaching philosophy is simple: I believe that you are the expert on your own life, and my job is to help you hear your own answers within (those authentic, life-enhancing answers), and live them into the world.
+8. My coaching philosophy is simple: I believe that you are the expert on your own life and my job is to help you hear your own answers within and live them out into the world.
 My job is also about challenging you to stretch beyond what you think is possible for yourself, and really go for it.